 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Nippon Telegraph and Telephone Corporation (NTT) reported total carbon emissions of approximately 21,030,000,000 kg CO2e.
+In 2023, Nippon Telegraph and Telephone (NTT) reported total carbon emissions of approximately 21,030,000,000 kg CO2e.
 This figure includes 150,000,000 kg CO2e from Scope 1 emissions, 2,170,000,000 kg CO2e from market-based Scope 2 emissions, and a significant 18,830,000,000 kg CO2e from Scope 3 emissions.
-The combined Scope 1 and 2 emissions totalled about 2,320,000,000 kg CO2e.
-NTT has set ambitious climate commitments, aiming for an 80% reduction in absolute Scope 1 and 2 emissions by FY2030 compared to FY2013 levels.
-Additionally, the company is targeting net-zero greenhouse gas emissions across all scopes by FY2040.
-This includes a near-term goal of reducing absolute Scope 1, 2, and 3 emissions by 40% by FY2030 from a FY2018 baseline, with specific reductions of 80% for Scope 1 and 2, and 32% for Scope 3 emissions.
-These targets align with the Science Based Targets initiative (SBTi), which has validated NTT's long-term goal of a 90% reduction in absolute emissions across all scopes by FY2040.
-NTT's commitment to sustainability reflects its proactive approach to addressing climate change within the telecommunications sector.
+The total emissions for 2022 were slightly higher at about 22,020,000,000 kg CO2e, indicating a reduction trend.
+NTT has set ambitious climate commitments, aiming for an 80% reduction in absolute Scope 1 and 2 emissions by the fiscal year ending March 31, 2031, compared to fiscal 2013 levels.
+Additionally, the company targets carbon neutrality across all scopes by fiscal 2040.
+This includes a near-term goal of reducing absolute Scope 1, 2, and 3 emissions by 40% by FY2030 from a FY2018 base year, with specific reductions of 80% for Scope 1 and 2 emissions and 32% for Scope 3 emissions within the same timeframe.
+NTT's commitment to sustainability is further reinforced by its alignment with the Science Based Targets initiative (SBTi), which validates its targets as consistent with the reductions necessary to limit global warming to 1.5°C. The company is actively working towards achieving these targets, demonstrating a strong commitment to reducing its carbon footprint and addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents